 \subsection{Crystal structures}

 Li$_{2}$(Li$_{1-x}T_{x}$)N crystallizes in the $\alpha$-Li$_{3}$N structure type, which is hexagonal and with space group $P6/mmm$ (no. 191).
 The unit cell of $\alpha$-Li$_{3}$N contains one formula unit.
-There are two crystallographically inequivalent sets of Li atoms, Li$_{\rom{1}}$ ($1b$) and Li$_{\rom{2}}$ ($2c$) with $6/mmm$ and $-6m2$ point group symmetries, respectively.
-The Li$_{\rom{1}}$ atoms are sanwidched between two N atoms and form a linear -Li$_{\rom{1}}$-N- chain along the axial direction, while Li$_{\rom{2}}$ sites have twofold multiplicities and form coplanar hexagons which are centered at -Li$_{\rom{1}}$-N- chains and parallel to the basal plane.
-Li$_{\rom{2}}$ is more close-packed in lateral directions and $3d$ atoms randomly occupy Li$_{\rom{1}}$ sites.
+There are two crystallographically inequivalent sets of Li atoms, Li$_{\rom{1}}$ ($1b$) and Li$_{\rom{2}}$ ($2c$), with $6/mmm$ and $-6m2$ point-group symmetries, respectively.
+The Li$_{\rom{1}}$ atoms are sandwiched between two N atoms and form a linear -Li$_{\rom{1}}$-N- chain along the axial direction, while Li$_{\rom{2}}$ sites have twofold multiplicities and form coplanar hexagons which are centered at -Li$_{\rom{1}}$-N- chains and parallel to the basal plane.
+Li$_{\rom{2}}$ is more close packed in lateral directions and $3d$ atoms randomly occupy Li$_{\rom{1}}$ sites.
+We carried out DFT calculations for small doping concentration with $x$=0.166 and found that all $T$ elements with $T$=Mn, Fe, Co, and Ni indeed prefer to occupy Li$_{\rom{1}}$ sites.
 To calculate the electronic structure and MAE, we use a supercell which corresponds to a $\sqrt3 \sqrt3$$\times$2 superstructure of the original $\alpha$-Li$_{3}$N unit cell.
 Details of the supercell construction can be found in Ref.[\onlinecite{novak.prb2002}].
 For $x$=0.5, as shown in \rfig{fig:xtal}, there are three $T$ atoms in the 24-atom supercell with one on the $1a$ site and the other two on the $2d$ sites.
-Both $T_{1a}$ and $T_{2d}$ sites are derived from the $1b$ site in the original $\alpha$-Li$_{3}$N. They have a linear geometry and a strong hybridization with neighboring N atoms along the axial direction. $T_{1a}$ have six Li neighbors while $T_{2d}$ have three $T_{2d}$ and three Li neighbors in the $T$-Li plane.
-This structure (denotes as $hex2$ in Ref.[\onlinecite{novak.prb2002}]) is of particular interest because two types of $T$ sites, $T_{1a}$ and $T_{2d}$, possess very different local surroundings and represent different local impurity concentrations.
-Along the in-plane direction, $T$-$T$ distances are rather large especially for the $1a$ site.
-Since the $T_{1a}$ site represents a relatively low impurity concentration and dominates the uniaxial MAE for $T$=Fe, most of the results in this work are focused on $T_{1a}$ site in $hex2$ supercell.
+Both $T_{1a}$ and $T_{2d}$ sites are derived from the $1b$ site in the original $\alpha$-Li$_{3}$N. They have a linear geometry and a strong hybridization with neighboring N atoms along the axial direction. $T_{1a}$ have six Li neighbors, while $T_{2d}$ have three $T_{2d}$ and three Li neighbors in the $T$-Li plane.
+This structure (denoted as $hex2$ in Ref.[\onlinecite{novak.prb2002}]) is of particular interest because two types of $T$ sites, $T_{1a}$ and $T_{2d}$, possess very different local surroundings and represent different local impurity concentrations.
+Along the in-plane direction, $T$-$T$ distances are rather large, especially for the $1a$ site.
+Since the $T_{1a}$ site represents a relatively low impurity concentration and dominates the uniaxial MAE for $T$=Fe, most of the results in this work are focused on the $T_{1a}$ site in the $hex2$ supercell.
 We also consider other concentrations such as $x$=0.16 and $x$=0.33.